Camping on Catalina Island

 The Island has five campgrounds as well as primitive boat–in only campsites.

-- Hermit Gulch Campground is located on Avalon Canyon Road approximately 1.5 miles from the Avalon boat landing.
+- Hermit Gulch Campground is the only campground that is located in Avalon.
+It’s situated at the top of Avalon Canyon Road, approximately 1.5 miles from the Avalon boat landing.

 - For a more rugged experience, Black Jack Campground is nestled among pine and eucalyptus trees near Mt.
-Orizaba within Catalina’s inland.
+Orizaba within Catalina Island’s interior.

-- Rated “One of the Best Campgrounds in the West” by Sunset Magazine, Little Harbor Campground is a sandy, beachfront campground located on the “backside” of the Island.
+- Rated “One of the Best Campgrounds in the West” by Sunset Magazine, Little Harbor and Shark Harbor Campgrounds are sandy, beachfront campgrounds located on Catalina’s windward “backside.”

 - Two Harbors Campground is just 1/4 mile from the village of Two Harbors, with easy trail access to the town’s amenities.